When a Will Does Not Cover Everything

 Why This Matters for Estate Planning

 Partial intestacy is more common than most people expect.
-It can create a situation where your will distributes most of your property exactly as intended, but a forgotten account or newly acquired asset goes to someone determined by state law rather than your wishes.
-The court has no discretion here.
-Once the gap is identified, intestate succession applies automatically.
+It can create a situation where your will distributes most of your property as intended.
+But a forgotten account or newly acquired real estate goes to someone determined by state law rather than your wishes.